 The purpose of the rehabilitation project was to restore the reservoir to full capacity to serve as a long-term source of water for wildlife and livestock.
 Rehabilitation plans included remedial excavation and backfill of the breach, along with construction of new outlet works and an enlarged emergency spillway consistent with modern design standards.

-Trihydro was charged with leading each phase of the project work and coordinating communication with the client, adjacent landowners, and state and federal agencies, so that the project would meet stakeholder needs.
+Trihydro was charged with leading each phase of the project work and coordinating communication with the client, adjacent landowners, and state and federal agencies to confirm the project met stakeholder needs.

-The Wyoming Game and Fish Department awarded the client an Industry Reclamation and Wildlife Stewardship Award for this project in 2006.
-The award is presented to a company or agency whose primary mission is not wildlife related, but who has made a significant contribution to the maintenance, restoration, or enhancement of wildlife-related recreation above and beyond regulatory requirements.
+The Wyoming Game and Fish Department awarded the client an Industry Reclamation and Wildlife Stewardship Award for this project.
+The award is presented to a company or agency whose primary mission is not wildlife-related, but who has made a significant contribution to the maintenance, restoration, or enhancement of wildlife-related recreation above and beyond regulatory requirements.